The majority of athletes trying to gain more upper body strength could achieve a lot more with a lat pulldown machine in their home gym.

 That’s why we teamed up with friends and colleagues to test as many machines as possible and come up with this list of best lat pulldown machines

-1 - XMark Heavy Duty Lat Pulldown Machine (Editor's Choice)
+1 - XMark Lat Pulldown Machine (Best Overall and Most Versatile)

-The XMark lat pulldown stood out for us the most.
+This versatile lat pulldown machine from XMark Fitness stood out for us the most.

 - Weight capacity: 400 lbs